27 February 2011

 O, my son!

-Never forget: Let man flourish, and the state will also flourish!
+Never forget: Let man flourish, and the state will also grow!

-Your burden is heavy, your task hard, your power hangs on a hair!
+Your burden is heavy, your task challenging, and your power hangs on a hair!

 May God be your helper!